SAP-samples/btp-s4hana-nocode-extension/create-application/develop/README.md

      <img src="./images/ba_subscription.png">

- 4. You would be prompted with a log in screen of either default Identity Provider or custom Identity Provider depending on what you have configured.
+ 4. You might be prompted with a log in screen of either default Identity Provider or custom Identity Provider depending on what you have configured.

- 5. Log in to the Application using your default/custom Identity Provider credentials.
+ 5. Log in to the Application using your custom Identity Provider credentials.

 ## Create an Application Using SAP Build Apps